Loading...

 What are seniors buildings in Toronto?

-No. Retirement homes in Ontario are licensed by the Retirement Homes Regulatory Authority (RHRA) and must provide care services.
-Seniors buildings are typically rental apartments that do not fall under RHRA licensing and instead are governed by the Residential Tenancies Act.
+No. Retirement homes in Ontario are licensed by the Retirement Homes Regulatory Authority (RHRA) and must provide care.
+Seniors buildings do not, and are instead governed by the Residential Tenancies Act.

-What if I’m looking to purchase instead of rent?
+What if I'm looking to buy instead of rent?

 Cost of Seniors Buildings in Toronto